PascalAmah/HNG12-Task-2-Ticket-Generator/README.md

-# Tiez - Event Ticket Booking App
+# Event Ticket Generator App

 A modern React application for booking event tickets with a multi-step form process and persistent state management.